fastfetch-cli/fastfetch-wiki/Format-String-Guide.md

+This document describes the format string syntax used by the `format` property of a module, and by the `key` property when it is used as a format string.

 ## Basic Syntax

 A format string contains placeholders for dynamic values.
 Each placeholder starts with `{`, contains a value name or index, and ends with `}`.